laurencedawson/sync-for-reddit/README.md

 ### Missing
 - Comment search
 - Mod tools

-- Unify search and subreddits
+- quick action for dark overlay
 - back in dual pane should close that comments view
 - Add dropdown icon next to small toolbar again
 - refresh should go to top of list first
-- explore (merging picker and search)
-	- long press to open search
 - monet refine!!
-- quick action for dark overlay

 - When bottom nav is disabled, move where the bottom progress bar is
 - option to disable fab in comments